 Semester in Practice (SIP) provides second-semester third-year law students the opportunity to work, for academic credit, in the city in which he or she wishes to practice after law school.
 The objective is to give students work experience and opportunities to network and search for future employment.
 Students involved in SIP cannot take classes on campus during the SIP.
 View the Semester in Practice fact sheet.

 Semester in Practice (SIP) is available to third-year law students during the spring semester.
 A student may participate only if, prior to the start of the SIP, he or she has completed all required courses, and if, during the SIP, the student is able to take the necessary number of credits to graduate.

 Students who are interested in participating in SIP should begin looking for a position during the summer prior to the third year, or early in the fall semester.
 Because many SIP students may be finding externships with sites that have not been previously approved, it is very important that students submit proposals for new externships early during the fall semester — at least one month prior to the spring semester registration date.

 Students who participate in SIP need to be particularly proactive and start this process early.
 Keep in mind that in addition to applying for the program and for positions, a SIP student also needs time to arrange for housing in the location of the externship, as well as make arrangements for any housing in Gainesville.
 Specific deadlines can be found on the externship calendar.

 SIP students are expected to find and apply for externships on their own.
-However, SIP externships are approved, they will be included in the program’s list of approved externships.
+However, as SIP externships are approved, they will be included in the program’s list of approved externships.
 SIP students may participate in externships with state or federal government agencies, federal or state appellate courts, corporate in-house counsel, or nonprofit entities.

 In addition to the externship itself, SIP students participate in a 2-credit Bridge to Practice course, taught as a distance course.
 This course is taken in addition to the faculty supervision that all externship students receive.